CinB147/SpaceShooter/README.md

-# SpaceShooter 32bit
+# SpaceShooter
 Final Project : Create a Game using SFML on DT079g Programming Methods

-NOTE: In order to run the code, download sfml bin,include and lib from https://www.sfml-dev.org/download.php find tutorial in Youtube how to set up SFML
+NOTE: In order to run the code, download sfml bin,include and lib from https://www.sfml-dev.org/download.php find tutorial in Youtube how to set up SFML.
+NOTE2: Spaceshooter runs with x86 (x32)